-Susceptibility to outbreak of diseases, unfavorable climatic conditions, and coastal calamities.
-In August 2021, the company recalled 177 MT of products valued of INR 16 Cr due to CDC, USA linking Salmonella Weltevreden Shrimp outbreak to the recalled shrimps imported from Avanti.
+Susceptibility to the outbreak of diseases, unfavorable climatic conditions, and coastal calamities.
+In August 2021, the company recalled 177 MT of products valued at INR 16 Cr due to the CDC, USA linking the Salmonella Weltevreden Shrimp outbreak to the recalled shrimps imported from Avanti.

 About the Author

 I have over 14 years of experience in investment banking and wealth management.
-I am an engineer by background and MBA from a premier institute in India.
+I am an engineer by background an MBA from a premier institute in India.